 I am currently completing a book manuscript that examines how Latin American presidents with ambitious reform agendas implement them in a democratic context.
 More specifically, it analyzes the underlying causes, mechanisms for success, and consequences of one particular method of reform: a Constituent Assembly with supreme power to change the political system.
 For this project, I conducted extensive fieldwork in Bolivia and Ecuador.

 Prior to joining Texas Tech, I was an Assistant Professor of Political Science at Kansas State University.
-I received my Ph.D. in Political Science from the University of North Carolina at Chapel Hill, specializing in Comparative Politics and minoring in Methodology and International Relations.
-I received my B.A. from Union College in Schenectady, NY.
+I received my Ph.D. and M.A. in Political Science from the University of North Carolina at Chapel Hill, and a B.A. from Union College in Schenectady, NY.
 I am originally from Syracuse, NY.

 Hartlyn, Jonathan; Stoyan, Alissandra T. 2020.
 Constitutions in Latin American Politics.
 In Encyclopedia of Latin American Politics.
 Oxford University Press. doi:10.1093/acrefore/9780190228637.013.ORE_POL-01685.R1